ArceLopera/git_refresher/docs/Advanced/git_branch.md

   git checkout -b feature-branch origin/feature-branch
   ```

   The `git branch --set-upstream-to` command is used to set up the tracking relationship between a local branch and a remote branch.
 This command tells Git which remote branch the local branch should track, allowing you to push and pull changes to and from the correct remote branch without specifying it each time.
-Here's a breakdown of how the command works:

 ```bash
 git branch --set-upstream-to=<remote>/<branch>